What Products Come From Crude Oil Distillation?

 Applications of Crude Oil Distillation Products

-The crude oil distillation products are essential to many aspects of daily life and global industry.
-They find applications in many industries, from transport and electrical power generation to household and industrial uses.
-The primary applications of these products are as follows:
+Crude oil distillation products are important for many aspects of our daily lives and global industries.
+These products are most widely used in the transportation and electric power generation sectors, but also in households and factories.
+The main uses of these products are as follows:

 2. Industrial and Commercial Operations